-Plan and fund to ensure the target MRLs at CDR, Milestone C, and FRP are achievable within budget
+Plan and fund to ensure that manufacturing maturity at CDR, Milestone C, and FRP are achievable within budget

-For any element not assessed in the TMRR Phase, perform an initial assessment of manufacturing readiness to baseline what the risks are and what efforts are needed to achieve future MRL targets
+For any element not assessed in the TMRR Phase, perform an initial assessment of manufacturing readiness early in EMD to baseline what the risks are and what efforts are needed to manufacturing maturity requirements

 Use the baseline information to set priorities and develop an MMP that will reach the target MRL in time to support low rate and full rate production

-Incorporate the management of achieving the target MRLs into the program management process (e.g. similar to tracking cost and schedule activities) to ensure adequate progress is being made
+Incorporate the management of manufacturing maturity into the program management process (e.g. similar to tracking cost and schedule activities) to ensure adequate progress is being made

-Perform a final assessment of manufacturing readiness to confirm the target MRL has been reached and that the program is ready to transition to the next phase
+Perform a final assessment of manufacturing readiness to confirm appropriate manufacturing maturity has been reached and that the program is ready to transition to the next phase

-Develop and implement a fully funded MMP to reduce risk to acceptable levels in cases where the targeted MRLs have not been achieved
+Develop and implement a fully funded MMP to reduce risk to acceptable levels where the targeted MRLs have not been achieved

 Include manufacturing subject matter experts in all systems engineering technical reviews

-Update all key decision makers in the acquisition management system with results of manufacturing process maturation efforts to achieve the targeted MRL
+Update all key decision makers in the acquisition management system with results of manufacturing maturation efforts to achieve manufacturing maturity

 3.3.1 Engineering and Manufacturing Development Phase

 Milestone B determines whether a formal acquisition program will be launched and marks the entry point into the EMD Phase.
-This phase completes the development of a system, leverages design considerations, completes full system integration, develops affordable and executable manufacturing processes, and completes system fabrication, test and evaluation.
+This phase completes the development of a system, leverages design considerations, completes full system integration, develops affordable and executable manufacturing processes, and completes system fabrication, test, and evaluation.
 The systems engineering reviews normally conducted during this phase are the CDR, the Test Readiness Review (TRR), the System Verification Review (SVR) (Functional Configuration Audit) and the PRR.

-From a manufacturing perspective, the purpose of the EMD phase is to ready the acquisition program for production by implementing manufacturing risk reduction activities that are reflected in the acquisition strategy.
-The basic manufacturing planning that was developed in the previous phase should be detailed in EMD and significant program emphasis should be placed on bringing all hardware to the target MRL prior to the decision point at which this phase ends—the authorization to enter LRIP or FRP for non-major systems that do not require LRIP.
-MRL 8 is the target for LRIP and MRL 9 is the target for FRP; these targets should be reflected in the acquisition program baseline.
+From a manufacturing perspective, the purpose of the EMD phase is to ready the acquisition program for production by completing manufacturing risk reduction activities that are reflected in the acquisition strategy.
+The manufacturing planning that was developed in the previous phase should be refined in EMD and significant program emphasis should be placed on achieving manufacturing maturity prior to the decision point at which this phase ends (either authorization to enter LRIP, or FRP for systems that do not require LRIP).
+The appropriate levels of maturity for LRIP are the MRL 8 criteria and metrics and MRL 9 are the appropriate criteria and metrics for FRP.
+These should be reflected in the acquisition program baseline.

 During EMD, assessments of manufacturing readiness are conducted to identify remaining risks on the design and manufacturing maturity prior to a production decision.
-These are manufacturability assessments and should be conducted in concert with the CDR and also later in EMD just prior to the Milestone C decision.
-Sources of data may include technical reviews and audits, Program Support Reviews, pre-award surveys, incremental PRRs, ICAs, trade-off studies, tooling plans, make-or-buy plans, manufacturing plans, and bills of material.
-The results of the assessment of manufacturing readiness performed at the end of the TMRR Phase will be used as a baseline reference for this activity.
-The assessment should focus on program-wide manufacturing risks such as fabrication, assembly, integration and test operations; the supply chain performance; the maturity of manufacturing planning; the maturity of manufacturing management systems; adequacy of funding for manufacturing risk reduction efforts and other factors defined in MRL thread descriptions.
-Articles manufactured on a pilot line during EMD should be made using production materials, components, tooling, facilities and personnel.
+These should be conducted in concert with the CDR and also later in EMD just prior to the Milestone C decision.
+Sources of data may include technical reviews and audits, Program Support Reviews, pre-award surveys, incremental PRRs, industrial base analyses, trade-off studies, tooling plans, make-or-buy plans, manufacturing plans, and bills of material.
+The assessments should focus on program-wide manufacturing risks such as fabrication, assembly, integration and test operations; supply chain performance; the adequacy of manufacturing planning; the efficacy of manufacturing management systems; adequacy of funding for manufacturing risk reduction efforts; and other factors defined in MRL thread descriptions.
+Articles manufactured on a pilot line during EMD should be made using production materials, components, tooling, facilities, and personnel.
 Key considerations include:

 Industrial base viability